Here are 10 things to know before visiting Meteora in 2022:

-Although recently scientists have delivered the reconstructed face of a lady she lived and died more than 10.000 years ago in the cave, as the latest addition of Theopetra’s museum, the archaeological site of Theopetra and the boutique museum remain closed until further notice.
+Although recently scientists have delivered the reconstructed face of a lady who lived and died more than 10.000 years ago in the cave, as the latest addition of Theopetra’s museum, the archaeological site of Theopetra and the boutique museum remain closed until further notice.

 Despite the many efforts of the local authorities to re-open the site for the public, this hasn’t been possible yet.
-Instead, there are few new small museums in the town of Kalambaka and the village of Κastraki that you should take a look at.
+Instead, there are a few new small museums in the town of Kalambaka and the village of Κastraki that you should take a look at.

 6. Finding parking space outside Meteora monasteries

 During the pick period from May till late October be prepared to face issues with finding parking space or brief traffic jams outside the monasteries of Great Meteoro, Varlaam, and Agios Stefanos; even more during the rush hours between 10:00 am to 14:00.
 This happens due to the limited width of the roads and the limited parking spots available outside those monasteries.